gateio/gateapi-nodejs/docs/WalletApi.md

 const api = new GateApi.WalletApi(client);
 const opts = {
   'currency': "BTC", // string | Filter by currency.
-Return all currency records if not specified 'withdrawId': "withdrawId_example", // string | The withdrawal record id starts with w, such as: w1879219868.
+Return all currency records if not specified.
+  'withdrawId': "withdrawId_example", // string | The withdrawal record id starts with w, such as: w1879219868.
 When withdraw_id is not empty, the value querys this withdrawal record and no longer querys according to time
   'assetClass': "assetClass_example", // string | The currency type of withdrawal record is empty by default.
 It supports users to query the withdrawal records in the main and innovation areas on demand.
 Value range: SPOT, PILOT  SPOT: Main Zone  PILOT: Innovation Zone
   'withdrawOrderId': "withdrawOrderId_example", // string | User-defined order number when withdrawing.
 Default is empty.
 When not empty, the specified user-defined order number record will be queried
-  'from': 1602120000, // number | Time range beginning, default to 7 days before current time 'to': 1602123600, // number | Time range ending, default to current time 'limit': 100, // number | Maximum number of records to be returned in a single list 'offset': 0 // number | List offset, starting from 0 };
+  'from': 1602120000, // number | Time range beginning, default to 7 days before current time.
+  'to': 1602123600, // number | Time range ending, default to current time.
+  'limit': 100, // number | Maximum number of records to be returned in a single list.
+  'offset': 0 // number | List offset, starting from 0.
+};
 api.listWithdrawals(opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),